 All staff have a key role to play in identifying concerns early and in providing help for children.
-To achieve this they will:
+To achieve this, they will:

-- Establish and maintain an environment where children feel secure, are encouraged to talk and are listened to. - Ensure children know that there are adults in the school who they can approach if they are worried or have concerns. - Plan opportunities within the curriculum for children to develop the skills they need to assess and manage risk appropriately and keep themselves safe. - Attend training in order to be aware of and alert to the signs of abuse. - Maintain an attitude of "it could happen here" with regards to safeguarding. - Record their concerns if they are worried that a child is being abused and report these to the DSL as soon as practical that day.
-If the DSL is not contactable immediately a Deputy DSL should be informed - Be prepared to refer directly to social care, and the police if appropriate, if there is a risk of significant harm and the DSL or their Deputy is not available. - Follow the allegations procedures (Annex 5) if the disclosure is an allegation against a member of staff. - Follow the procedures set out by the HSCB and take account of guidance issued by the DfE. - Support pupils in line with their child protection plan. - Treat information with confidentiality but never promising to "keep a secret". - Notify the DSL or their Deputy of any child on a child protection plan or child in need plan who has unexplained absence. - Have an understanding of early help, and be prepared to identify and support children who may benefit from early help. - Liaise with other agencies that support pupils and provide early help. - Ensure they know who the DSL and Deputy DSL are and know how to contact them. - Have an awareness of the Child Protection Policy, the Behaviour Policy, the Staff Behaviour Policy (or Code of Conduct), procedures relating to the safeguarding response for children who go missing from education and the role of the DSL.
+• Establish and maintain an environment where children feel secure, are encouraged to talk and are listened to.

+- Ensure children know that there are adults in the school who they can approach if they are worried or have concerns. - Plan opportunities within the curriculum for children to develop the skills they need to recognise, assess and manage risk appropriately and keep themselves safe. - Attend training in order to be aware of and alert to the signs of abuse. - Maintain an attitude of "it could happen here" with regards to safeguarding. - Be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Recognise that abuse, neglect, or other adverse childhood experiences, can have an impact on the mental health, behaviour and education of children. - Record their concerns if they are worried that a child is being abused and report these to the DSL as soon as practical that day.
+If the DSL is not contactable immediately a Deputy DSL should be informed.
+This should be done on CPOMS. - Be prepared to refer directly to social care, and the police if appropriate, if there is a risk of significant harm and the DSL or their Deputy is not available. - Follow the allegations procedures (Appendix 6) if the disclosure is an allegation against a member of staff. - Follow the procedures set out by the HSCP and take account of guidance issued by the DfE. - Support pupils in line with their child protection plan. - Treat information with confidentiality but never promising to "keep a secret". - Notify the DSL or their Deputy of any child on a child protection plan or child in need plan who has unexplained absence. - Have an understanding of early help, and be prepared to identify and support children who may benefit from early help. - Liaise with other agencies that support pupils and provide early help. - Ensure they know who the DSL and Deputy DSL are and know how to contact them. - Have an awareness of the Child Protection Policy; the Behaviour Policy; the Staff Behaviour Policy (or Code of Conduct); child on child abuse procedures; safeguarding response for children who go missing from education; and the role of the DSL. - Ensure that safeguarding records are transferred accordingly (separate from pupil files) and in a timely fashion when a child transfers school, including in-year transfers. - Ensure that where a pupil transfers school and is on a child protection plan or is a child looked after, their information is passed to the new school immediately and that the child's social worker is informed.
+Consideration is given to a transition meeting prior to moving if the case is complex or on-going.

-1.6.5 The Governing Body
+1.6.5 Local Advisory Committee